Percy Pickard: 161 (Special Duties) Squadron

-New Years revelry saw Pickard fall from the height of the ceiling.
-He had mastered the trick of drinking a beverage while being held upside down, and with his feet firmly fixed upon the ceiling, he celebrated the New Year.
-Unfortunately on this night his mates were not as firmly fixed as he was, and with his support wavering he fell to the ground, fracturing his wrist.
+New Year's revelry saw Pickard fracturing his wrist.
+He had mastered the trick of drinking while being held upside down, with his feet held on the ceiling, he celebrated the New Year.
+On this night his mates were not firmly fixed and, with their support wavering, he fell to the ground, fracturing his wrist.
 The mishap had little impact on his operational readiness, as he continued to fly pick-up missions with his wrist in a plaster cast.

 Pickard was a very tenacious pilot.
 Once committed to an operation he was doggedly determined to complete it.
 On 13 January 1943 he flew a Lysander pick-up mission, made difficult by poor weather and visibility.
 After two and a half hours of fighting the weather he arrived over the target field, but he did not receive the recognition signal from the ground.
 Not wanting to return empty handed, he began circling.
 He continued to do so for the next two hours, till he was getting very near the limit of his fuel for the return flight, all while he searched in vain for the signal.
 Finally the operator flashed him the recognition signal.
 Pickard flashed back the day's Morse letter response and immediately brought his aircraft down.
 He was only on the ground for three minutes before he was back up in the air and headed for home.
 Normally he never questioned his passengers, but he had to ask why it had taken so long for them to arrive at the field.
 They replied they had been there the whole time, but thought the airplane was supposed to signal them first!
 Thinking the aircraft they heard overhead might be German, they just waited.
 Unfortunately the delay put them all in a tight spot as far as fuel was concerned.
 Pickard decided their best chance was to head to the closest airfield, at Predannack on the southern tip of England.
 Nearly across the Channel and with the airfield in sight, he heard the engine sputter and then cut out for lack of fuel.
 Pickard feathered the propeller and hoped for the best.
 With no chance to do a circuit, he brought the aircraft straight in and executed a perfect dead stick landing.
 Unfamiliar with air travel, his passengers were completely unaware of the danger, and thought a landing performed with the engine killed and propeller feathered was their normal operation!